 3. Community Support

 GitHub takes the cake in this category by design.
 As mentioned previously, the offering was designed from the ground up to be highly social and community-based; as a result, the offering's community support is unparalleled.
-Microsoft VSTS also commands a sizable following among both Microsoft-centric developers and open source proponents alike, but doesn't come close to GitHub when it comes to community support.
+Azure DevOps also commands a sizable following among both Microsoft-centric developers and open-source proponents alike but doesn't come close to GitHub when it comes to community support.

 4. Release Rate

-Microsoft Team Foundation Server has seen regular releases over the years, and—as an outgrowth of this offering—VSTS is a beneficiary of many of its feature additions.
-That said, VSTS is a relatively new offering, whereas GitHub Enterprise has seen multiple releases per month since its inception in 2011.
+Azure DevOps Server has seen regular releases over the years, and—as an outgrowth of this offering— Azure DevOps is a beneficiary of many of its feature additions.
+That said, Azure DevOps is a relatively new offering, whereas GitHub Enterprise has seen multiple releases per month since its inception in 2011.

 5. Pricing and Support

 GitHub offers a rich, well-documented REST API for interacting with and manipulating various platform resources.
 All API access occurs over HTTPS with data sent/received in JSON format.
-Similarly, Microsoft VSTS' REST API is based on OAuth, JSON, and service hooks—enabling remote user/account access, build functions, Git repository actions, dashboard and widget actions, and more.
+Similarly, Azure DevOps' REST API is based on OAuth, JSON, and service hooks—enabling remote user/account access, build functions, Git repository actions, dashboard and widget actions, and more.

 7. 3rd Party Integrations